kasparsj/OSC2DMX/README.md

 # OSC2DMX
-OSC to DMX forwarding with support for Serial, Art-Net and simulator
+OSC to DMX forwarding with support for Enttec DMX USB Pro, Art-Net and simulator software.

 This is an openFramweworks based project.

-## Using 3DView simulator
+## Using 3DView simulator software

 3DView is a lighting simulator included in the free theLighingController by SweetLight.